Meaning and Connection: Fall Share #2 – 11/3/21

 Together we began to grow food on our farm in a way that nourishes both our bodies and our soils.

-Mike & Cassie – farm partners
+Michael & Cassie – farm partners

-Our kiddos: Zea, Edie & Juna
+Our kiddos: Zea, Sora & Juna

 MEAL PLAN EFFICIENTLY